 Till now, we have seen many scenarios when you’re unable to update the system from running Windows 8 to Windows 8.1 update.
-However, I always suggest users to do a clean installation because it is hassle free but you have to install your drivers, software again which is the only disadvantage of that way.
-Though upgrade seems a simpler option, but the way is not as simple as we’re thinking of.
+However, I always suggest users to do a clean installation because it is hassle-free but you have to install your drivers, software again which is the only disadvantage of that way.
+Though upgrade seems a simpler option, the way is not as simple as we’re thinking of.
 Recently, while upgrading a Windows 8 system to Windows 8.1, we came around this error:

 Can’t update to Windows 8.1.
 Sorry.
 It looks like this PC can’t run Windows 8.1.
-This might be because the Users or Program Files Folder is being redirected to another partition
+This might be because the Users or Program Files Folder is being redirected to another partition.

 Can’t Update To Windows 8.1

-If we observe this error from the message displayed above, we led to the conclusion that there is something wrong with the users profile or the folders associated with it.
-Many times it happens that if we have smaller size primary SSD, then we move the user and program files folders to alternate drive, which gives rise to such issues.
+If we observe this error from the message displayed above, we led to the conclusion that there is something wrong with the user’s profile or the folders associated with it.
+Many times it happens that if we have a smaller size primary SSD, then we move the user and program files folders to alternate drive, which gives rise to such issues.
 Then how to fix this issue?
 Well, we have a working solution for you to solve this problem, which is mentioned below.